hbang/libcephei/README.md

 For all targets that will be using preferences components of Cephei, make sure you also link against `cepheiprefs`.

 You can now use libcephei components in your project.

+## Trying it out
+You can take a look at a demo of the Preferences framework-specific features of Cephei simply by copying `/Library/PreferenceBundles/Cephei.bundle/entry.plist` to `/Library/PreferenceLoader/Preferences/Cephei.plist` - quit and relaunch Settings if it's open.
+Alternatively, you can compile Cephei with `make package install DEBUG=1` - this will also automatically kill and relaunch the Settings app as long as you have [sbutils](http://moreinfo.thebigboss.org/moreinfo/depiction.php?file=sbutilsDp) installed.

 ## License
 Licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).